 It is always a good idea to write down each semester’s drop dates.
 By doing so, you’ll avoid paying for credits that you don’t earn.

 Students who are enrolled in online degree programs at least half-time may be eligible for federal sources of financial aid.
 These include grants, loans, and work-study.
 It is important to note that federal aid is only available to students who study at accredited institutions.
 If you are hoping to qualify for federal financial aid, you must apply by filling out the Free Application for Federal Student Aid.

 - State and regional aid: Naturally, any state- or region-based sources of financial aid will depend on the policies where you live.
 Every state has different grant and scholarship programs.
 Regions may offer tuition exchange programs.
 To qualify, you must attend an accredited institution.

 - Institutional aid: When you are accepted to a school, even as an online student, you may be automatically considered or urged to apply for school-based scholarships and grants.
 Your opportunities depend on the school you have chosen, so if you are approved for a scholarship from a school, you can only use it if you choose to attend.
 Because of this, school aid is offered to the most competitive applicants as a way to encourage them to matriculate.
-Ask your admissions counselor for more information.
+Ask an admissions representative for more information.